BigGarlicBread/BigGarlicBread/README.md

 This software enables the user to retrieve data, visualize the data in the form of graphs, and read some of the few latest news realted to Coronavirus.

-Latest data and news is retrieved from three different APIs^.
+Latest data and news is retrieved from three different APIs†.
 The software was written purely on Python 3.8 and utilizes PyQt for GUI design.

 *This software has only been tested on Windows 10 64-bit Operating System.
-^Latest data is subject to change depending on availability of APIs.
+†Latest data is subject to change depending on availability of APIs.

 The latest data is retrieved from: